devnickocodes/memovault-app/README.md

 - Implement a direct messaging system where users can privately communicate with each other, including features like group chats and media sharing.

+### Username Length Restriction

+- When signing up the username field will have a length restriction between 3 and 16 characters

 ## Frameworks, libraries and dependencies